 Here’s a glimpse what I was making before my world was upended.
 I had always been frustrated with Excel’s options so I usually avoided making graphs and charts all together.

-So after attending Ann’s data visualization workshop, this is what I’ve been able to piece together.
+Before attending Ann’s data visualization workshop, this is what I had been able to piece together: